shekhar-codes/python-learning-02/README.md

 - Variable declaration and assignment
 - Naming conventions (snake_case, camelCase)
 - Dynamic typing in Python

+- ✍️ Author
+Made with ❤️ by [shekhar]
+Exploring deeper layers of Python with every repo.
 - Re-assigning values
 - Multiple assignment in one line